sgost/contentconcepts-data/about/team.md

     themeColor: "#ACADED"
   - id: 3
     name: Dr. Rajalakshmi, Ph.D
-    role: Science and Medicine
+    role: Scientific Manuscript Editor
-    description: Dr. Rajalakshmi has over 15 years of experience in editing and writing academic papers, theses, and dissertations.
+    description: Dr. Rajalakshmi has over 25 years of experience in editing and writing academic papers, theses, and dissertations.
 She specializes in editing ESL documents and has edited more than 20,000 pages.
 She has a broad knowledge of biological and medical sciences, IT, and